AnalyticJeremy/Databricks_Starter_Project/README.md

 1. Provision an Azure subscription (if you do not already have one)
 1. Create a new resource group for this project.
 You may name it whatever you want, but something like `rg_databricks_starter` will help you keep track of it.
 1. Create a new Azure Databricks workspace in your resource group.
-1. Create a new ADLS Gen 2 storage account in your resource gorup.
+1. Create a new ADLS Gen 2 storage account in your resource group. (***NOTE:*** Be _sure_ that you [create an ADLS Gen 2 storage account](https://learn.microsoft.com/en-us/azure/storage/blobs/create-data-lake-storage-account) and not just a plain blob storage account.
    1. Add a new container to hold your raw data.
    1. Add a second container to hold your bronze data.
 1. Create a git repo where you can store your work.
 This will allow you to share your work with me and give you practice working in a source-controlled Databricks environment.